mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 - Initialize weights and bias
 - Let input through the NN to get output
-- Get error rate(compare what was expected to output or smthg like that)
+- Get error rate
 - Adjust weights
 - Reiterate until the best weights are in place

 answer:

+- initialization – Initialize weights and bias
+- forward pass – Let input through the NN to get output
+- get error – Get error rate
+- update weights based on error – Adjust weights
+- converge – Reiterate until the best weights are in place

 ---